publiclab/Leaflet.DistortableImage/README.md

 Leaflet.DistortableImage
 ===================

-A Leaflet extension to distort images -- "rubbersheeting" -- mainly for the [MapKnitter.org](http://mapknitter.org) ([src](https://github.com/publiclab/mapknitter)) image georectification service by [Public Lab](http://publiclab.org).
+A Leaflet extension to distort images -- "rubbersheeting" -- for the [MapKnitter.org](http://mapknitter.org) ([src](https://github.com/publiclab/mapknitter)) image georectification service by [Public Lab](http://publiclab.org).
+Leaflet.DistortableImage allows for perspectival distortions of images, client-side, using CSS3 transformations in the DOM.

+Advantages include:

+* it can handle over 100 images smoothly, even on a smartphone.
+* images can be right-clicked and downloaded individually in their original state
+* CSS3 transforms are GPU-accelerated in most (all?) browsers, for a very smooth UI
+* no need to server-side generate raster GeoTiffs, tilesets, etc in order to view distorted imagery layers
+* images use DOM event handling for real-time distortion

 [Download as zip](https://github.com/publiclab/Leaflet.DistortableImage/releases) or clone to get a copy of the repo.